 We have an energetic and committed team at HCCA who work to support our members and consumer representatives and ensure that there is a strong consumer voice in the planning, delivery, review and monitoring of health services in the ACT.

 Darlene has been involved in the consumer movement since the late 1990s.
 She is an eminent advocate for health consumers with an excellent knowledge of the health system, both locally and nationally.
 Darlene has a strong, practical understanding of community engagement principles.
 She has been the Executive Director of Health Care Consumers’ Association Incorporated since 2008.
-She is a board member of the Australia Council of Social Services.
-She is also a member of the Australian Health Practitioner Regulation Agency (APHRA) Community Reference Group and the Choosing Wisely Advisory Group.
+She is a board member of the Capital Health Network and is also a member of the Australian Health Practitioner Regulation Agency (APHRA) Community Reference Group and the Consumer Reference Group for Wiser Health Care.
+She has had a long standing interest in improving the quality and safety of heath care and has been involved with the Australian Medical Council, Australian Commission for the Safety and Quality of Health Care and the the NPS, most recently as a member of the Choosing Wisely Advisory Group.

 Sandra joined HCCA in August 2012 as Administration Officer.
 Sandra is responsible for managing HCCA’s membership, office administration duties, secretariat to the HCCA Executive Committee.
 Sandra has also worked in the Consumer Representatives Program.
 Sandra is fluent in Spanish.
 She has a bachelor of Business Administration and is currently doing a Masters in Management at the University of Canberra.
 Sandra enjoys working at HCCA and learning about the consumers’ health movement in Canberra and the region.